SUSPICIOUS OF MYCOTOXINS ENDING UP IN THE FEED?

-This summer we have across countries had several hot periods followed by high humidity, which create a significant risk of fungal attack in the field and thus a risk of mycotoxins in the feed.
+Several hot periods followed by high humidity can create a significant risk of fungal attack in the field and thus a risk of mycotoxins in the feed.

 Despite that the grain status is unknown yet, predictions indicate that there is contamination of the mycotoxin DON in wheat and corn - and also some Zearalenon.
 Although Zearalenon does not indicate huge contamination, it is still critical because it affects gilts and sows which health is crucial for the overall output.